 Transform how you talk about coverage

 COVID-19 marks the beginning of a new conversation with clients.
 But why is that?
-Let’s consider one example of how the pandemic is challenging insureds: business income coverage.
+Let’s consider one example of how the pandemic is challenging insureds: business income (or business interruption) coverage.

 Normally, business income coverage has to be triggered by property damage.
 For example, in a natural disaster such as a hurricane, the coverage is triggered when the business shuts down due to building damage from high-speed winds.